MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 By default, adding a style rule by clicking on **New Style Rule** inserts the new rule beneath the **element.style** rule in the `inspector-stylesheet` stylesheet.

-To add a style rule in a specific location of the **Styles** panel instead:
+To add a style rule in a specific location of the **Styles** pane instead:

 1. Hover on the style rule that is directly above where you want to add your new style rule.